CenterDenmark/elexia-datamodel/documentation.md

 ## API Reference

-For interacting with the data model, the following API endpoints are used:
+For interacting with specific tables in the data model, the following API endpoints are used:

 1. **Post Data**:\
    POST data to: